 No. I did not make this post to promote Camfrog.
 In fact, I rarely use it.
 The last time I did was when my whole family had a web conference last March with my brother during his birthday.
 He is working as a Java programmer/IT specialist in New York City.

 Although it has been a huge success among the deaf group, Camfrog has also elevated indecent and malicious acts into high tech.
-Proliferation of online pay-for-porn and even deaf scam which I posted last August now abound within its chatrooms.
+The proliferation of online pay-for-porn and even deaf scam which I posted last August now abound within its chatrooms.
 You must be careful in dealing with these.

 Technology is not bad.
 It’s the people who makes them bad.
 Watch this YouTube video made by a poster named Girldeaf.
 She collected all the screenshots of Camfrog chatters and grouped them according to nations.
 You might find your face in one of those.